 Project until 2017

-The "School Turnaround" project is a joint initiative by the Robert Bosch Stiftung and the Berlin Senate Department for Education, Youth, and Science.
+The "School Turnaround" project is a joint initiative by the Robert Bosch Stiftung and the Berlin Senate Department for Education, Youth and Family Affairs.
 The foundation is supporting the project with a budget of up to 1.5 Million euros.
-Berlin’s Senate Department for Education, Youth, and Science contributes up to 400,000 euros to the project.
+The Senate Department contributes up to 400,000 euros.

-Three elementary schools and seven secondary schools from five different districts in Berlin, as well as the district superintendents, the respective school districts, and the Senate Department for Education, Youth, and Science are all involved at the local level.
+Three elementary schools and seven secondary schools from five different districts in Berlin, as well as the district superintendents, the respective school districts, and the Senate Department for Education, Youth and Family Affairs are all involved at the local level.
 The project brings together all actors in a network where they can share concerns and perspectives more broadly.

 When the pilot in Berlin is completed in mid-2017, we already will have learned how other schools can benefit from the experiences of the ten schools participating in the program, and how they can achieve a turnaround as well.